ajgrf/stew/README.md

 **-r**

 > Remove the specified packages.
-If **stew** can't find the corresponding package definition in `STEWPKGS`, you may need to specify the version number as well.
+If **stew** can't find the corresponding package definition in `$STEWPKGS`, you may need to specify the version number as well.

 **-s**